Shiloh (biblical city): Hebrew Bible

 According to 1 Samuel 1–3, the sanctuary at Shiloh was administered by Eli, the High Priest, and his two sons Hophni and Phinehas.
 According to this account, the young Samuel was dedicated by his mother Hannah there, to be raised at the shrine by the high priest, and his own prophetic ministry is presented as having begun there.
-Hophni and Phinehas are noted as malicious in their dealings with those who came to the shrine to offer sacrifice in 1 Samuel 2:12–17.
 It was under Eli and his sons that the Ark was lost to Israel in a battle with the Philistines at Aphek.
 W.F.
 Albright hypothesized that the Philistines also destroyed Shiloh at this time; this conclusion is disputed, but supported by recent archaeological research.

 The place may have been destroyed later as well, though the biblical text records no such claimed destruction.
-Certainly, the shadowy figure of Ahijah the Shilonite, who instigated the revolt of Jeroboam I against David's grandson Rehoboam in 1 Kings 11 and 14, came from there and he bore the same name as the Aaronite priest that consulted the Ark for Saul in 1 Samuel 14:3.
+Certainly, the shadowy figure of prophet Ahijah the Shilonite, who instigated the revolt of Jeroboam I against David's grandson Rehoboam in 1 Kings 11 and 14, came from there and he bore the same name as the Aaronite priest that consulted the Ark for Saul in 1 Samuel 14:3.
 Schley has claimed that the capture of the Ark and the death of Saul occurred in the same battle and that the later Davidic editors redacted the texts to make it appear as if Saul had ruled without either Tent Shrine or Ark, and thus without sacral legitimacy.

 What is certain is that during the prophetic ministry of Jeremiah in Jeremiah 7:12–15; 26:5–9, and 41:5 over three hundred years later, Shiloh had been reduced to ruins.
 Jeremiah used the example of Shiloh to warn the inhabitants of Judah and Jerusalem what God would do to the "place where I caused my name to dwell", warning them that their holy city, Jerusalem, like Shiloh, could fall under divine judgment.

 According to Richard Elliott Friedman, the priesthood of Shiloh was the Elohist source of the documentary hypothesis and also provided much of the material of the Deuteronomistic history, with the writer of this history (Jeremiah or somebody closely connected to him) being a descendant of these priests.
 If correct, this would make Shiloh a major source of the history part of the Hebrew Bible/Old Testament.

 Hellenistic and Roman periods

-According to historical records, the area's population was diverse on the eve of the Maccabean Revolt.
+According to historical records, the area's population was diverse on the eve of the Maccabean Revolt in 167 BCE.
 During the revolt, clashes erupted between the numerous ethnic groups in the vicinity.
 Several accounts suggest the presence of Edomites in the region; Jewish communities are also implied.
 Like in western Samaria, it's possible that Seleucid veterans settled here as well.
 Archeological evidence indicates that Shiloh, then a gentile settlement, was violently destroyed in the mid 2nd century BCE.
 It was suggested that this destruction might be connected to the conquests of Hasmonean leaders Jonathan Apphus and Simon Thassi.